Rural and Remote Marking Program

-Marking applications for the 2018 HSC Rural and Remote Marking Program open on Thursday 1 March and close on Monday 19 March.
+Marking applications for the 2019 HSC Rural and Remote Marking Program opens on Thursday 7 March and closes on Thursday 21 March.

 The HSC Rural and Remote Marking Program (RRMP) is a joint initiative of the NSW Department of Education, Catholic Schools NSW (CSNSW) and the NSW Education Standards Authority (NESA).

 A valuable professional development activity, the RRMP allows teachers to gain knowledge, skills and understanding about the marking process.

 A limited number of RRMP positions are available each year.

 How marking works

 Markers generally mark one question of a student’s response, or a group of questions totalling around 10 to 15 marks.
 Markers work in small groups under the supervision of a senior marker.
 Each marking operation is managed by a Supervisor of Marking (SOM).

 Marking of subjects offered under the program is carried out onscreen, except for Visual Arts – Practical.
 Onscreen marking involves scanned exam responses being sent to markers via the internet.
 Markers require a computer and internet (broadband or higher).
 Marking is to be done in private, either at the marker’s home or at another approved secure location.

 Successful applicants must participate in briefing and practice marking at the designated corporate marking centre before starting.